Today I celebrated my 44th birthday filled with gratitude.

 Nothing can make up for not being “there” in person, but I pray their hearts remain open to my love and their spirits stay strong during my absence.
 I look forward to a time when we can celebrate our birthdays — and our everydays — together again.
 Time stands still for no man (or his sons) and, as I experience my “children growing up, old friends growing older,” I hope too much experience doesn’t slip away.

 I recognize that life is about love; each day I strive to create more of it for others and make the most of it for myself.
 It is my intent to make sure the love I take is equal to the love I make.
 I don’t always succeed, but I try my best.
-Every day I plan to be better than I was the day before — for myself, for my loved ones, and for my God.
+Every day I plan to be better than I was the day before — for myself and for my loved ones.

 I suppose that’s how the circle of life is meant to spin, right Simba?